SEEKCommons/seekcommons-org-website/network-members.md

 ### Scott Frickel

 **Scott Frickel** is a professor at Brown University.
 As a socio-environmental researcher, Scott explores the complex dynamics between science, society, and the environment.
 His research looks to answer questions about equity and environmental justice, informing decisions about environmental and public health.
 His current work develops computational methods and tools to generate historically geo-referenced databases on historical hazard land uses, connecting land uses to places of exposure for vulnerable populations.

+###  Kyle Harp-Rushing

+**Kyle Harp-Rushing** (He/Him) is a cultural anthropologist specializing in science and medicine's histories and cultures.
+He focuses on the co-productive relationships between emergent digital communication infrastructures and the techno-politics of "replicability crises" in the context of multiple Open Science movements.
+His ethnographic fieldwork with both nonprofit and for-profit Open Science advocates, developers, and networks (mainly in the US), as well as with experimental lab scientists, engaged the contingent technocultural contexts of experimental encounters to historicize and shed light on the participatory politics, ideologies, imaginaries, anxieties and (un)intended consequences of Open Science.
+He has experience with several interdisciplinary research teams, specially working to grow the "small data" of ethnographic conversations and observations into compelling stories and insights.

+### Liz Henry

+**Liz Henry** (they/them) heads the nonprofit organization Grassroots Open Assistive Tech, which aims to make DIY assistive technology designs and information available under open licenses.
+Liz is a hacker and makerspace enthusiast and founder, most closely involved with Noisebridge and Double Union in San Francisco.
+Liz also works in open source software at Mozilla as a technical program & release manager for Firefox and its developer toolchain.
+Additionally, Liz is a grantmaker and advisor; they are on the advisory board for San Francisco’s new Disability Cultural Center building, and work as grant program manager for progressive tech funds, including Disability Inclusion Fund x Tech.

 ### Nancy Hoebelheinrich